 What Are Guessing Games?
 A Fun And Interactive Activity Guide

-They can be played individually, in small groups, or in larger gatherings, making them versatile and suitable for various workshop settings.
+They can be played individually, in small groups, or larger gatherings, making them versatile and suitable for various workshop settings.

 In this guide, we’ll explore some popular guessing games and how to play them.